abw/badger-database-js/README.md

 # Badger Database

+This a library for building a database abstraction layer for your projects.
+It has support for accessing Postgres, MySQL and Sqlite databases.

+The aim is to provide a *Separation of Concerns* between your application code and your database code so that you can write application code at a higher level of abstraction, with the details of the database hidden away in the lower levels.
+It effectively allows you to build an API for your application code to use (here we're using "API" in the original sense, meaning a set of classes and methods which your application code can call, rather than the more recent meaning of, say, a REST API which you call via http requests).

+It is based on the philosphy that ORMs and SQL query builders are considered *Mostly Harmful*.
+SQL is an industry standard and has been for nearly 40 years.
+Although there are some minor differences between dialects, it is the most portable and widely understood way to communicate with a database.
+Any developer who has experience with using relational databases should know at least the basics of SQL, regardless of the programming language or database toolkits they are most familiar with.

+Unlike most ORMs and SQL query builders which try to insulate developers from SQL, this library embraces it and encourages you to use it in the way it was intended to be used.
+One of the keys benefits is transparency.
+Your SQL queries should not be hidden being an abstraction that can obscure the intention or subtly transform the meaning.
+This avoids a whole class of "translation errors" that can result in the generated queries returning the wrong results, being inefficient, or hard to reason about.

+That said, there are a number of useful benefits that ORMs and SQL query builders provide which this library has adopted.

+* Abstraction of the underlying database engine.
+Although it's probably not that common for a project to migrate from one database engine to another (and if that does happens you'll have plenty of other things to worry about), it is quite common for developers to work on a number of projects over a period of time that use different databases.
+Having a library that smooths over the differences between them can make it easier to switch from one project to another.

+* Automatic generation of "trivial" queries to insert, select, update and delete records (aka "CRUD" - create, read, update, delete).
+As well as removing the need to write lots of "boilerplate" queries to get your project up and running, this is also useful when you modify tables at a later date to add or remove columns.
+Those basic operations should automatically adapt to the new schema without requiring you to rewrite lots of queries.

+* The ability to compose complex queries in parts, allowing SQL fragments to be reused in different queries that are similar, but not identical.
+Doing this programmatically can not only save time, but also avoid potential errors, either when writing them initially, or when updating them at a later date to accommodate changes in the database schema.

+* Entity models to help organise table and record-based code.
+Each database table can have its own table module defined where you can add custom methods for inserting, selecting or performing other operations on rows in the table.
+Similarly, every entity type can have its own record module where you can add methods for performing operations on an individual entity instance.
+This is a lightweight variant of the Active Record pattern.

+## Old Notes

+NOTE: I'm in the process of rewriting this to remove Knex.
+It has proved to be more trouble than it's worth.
+Everything you read below this point may be out of date.

 This is a simple but powerful database management tool that is built around [Knex.js](https://knexjs.org/).
 It is designed for building database abstraction layers that allow